ethanriverpage/memoria/docs/Common-Gotchas.md

 **What to do**: Accept that some ephemeral content is lost.
 Instagram only exports media that still exists in their system.

+## Discord Exports Only Include Sent Messages

+**Gotcha**: Discord's "Request My Data" export only includes messages you sent, not messages you received.

+**Why it matters**: You might expect to see all media from conversations, but only attachments from your own messages are included.

+**The reason**: This is a limitation of Discord's export system, not Memoria.
+Discord only provides data about your own activity.

+**What to do**: Understand that you'll only get media from messages you sent.
+If you need media from messages others sent, you'll need to request exports from those users or use other methods to save those files.

+## Discord Attachment URLs May Expire

+**Gotcha**: Discord CDN URLs in the export may expire over time, causing downloads to fail.

+**Why it matters**: If you wait too long after receiving your export, some attachment URLs may no longer be valid, and those files cannot be downloaded.

+**The reason**: Discord CDN URLs include authentication parameters that expire.
+This is by design for security.

+**What to do**: Process your Discord export promptly after receiving it (within days, not weeks or months) to minimize expired URLs.
+Failed downloads are logged in `preprocessing.log` for review.

 ## Immich Upload Is Enabled by Default

 **Gotcha**: If you have Immich configured, Memoria will automatically upload processed files unless you explicitly skip it.